 But did you ask yourself: is my body actually in balance while doing all these exercises?
-Doing a one type activity can lead to overuse and injuries.
+Doing one type of activity can lead to overuse and injuries.
 This is why we should always give the body new exercises which engage different muscle groups.

 Please don’t skip this part.
-Learn about your mobility and how to sustain the muscle balance by doing this simple HUMAN BODY TEST.
+Learn about your mobility and how to sustain muscle balance by doing this simple HUMAN BODY TEST.

 I train professionally, is HUMAN BODY TEST also for me?